TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Introduction

 In order to improve the performance of a constraint model, a common step is to reformulate the expression of a subset of the problem constraints, either to strengthen the inferences made during search by the constraint solver by increasing constraint propagation, or to maintain the level of propagation while reducing the cost of propagating the constraints.
-One such method is {\em tabulation}, the aggregation of a set of constraint expressions into a single table constraint~\cite{Mohr1988:good,Gent2007:data,Lecoutre2011:str2}.
+One such method is {\em tabulation}, the aggregation of a set of constraint expressions into a single table constraint~\cite{Mohr1988:good}.
 Such a table constraint explicitly lists the allowed tuples of values for the decision variables involved.
 This allows us to exploit efficient table constraint propagators that enforce generalised arc consistency (GAC)~\cite{DBLP:reference/fai/Bessiere06}, typically a stronger level of inference than is achieved for a logically equivalent collection of separate constraints.
-Successful examples of this approach where the reformulation has been performed by hand include Black Hole patience~\cite{Gent2007:search} and Steel Mill Slab Design \cite{gargani2007:steelmill}.
+Successful examples of this approach where the reformulation has been performed by hand include Black Hole patience~\fullcite{Gent2007:search} and Steel Mill Slab Design \cite{gargani2007:steelmill}.

-Recently, Dekker et al.~\cite{Dekker2017:autotabling} presented a method for the automation of tabulation.
-In their approach a predicate (a Boolean function) expressed in the MiniZinc language \cite{nethercote2007minizinc} may be annotated, requesting that it be converted into a table constraint.
-IBM ILOG CPLEX Optimization Studio~\cite{ibm2017} and ECLiPSe~\cite{leprovost1992:domain} have similar facilities to generate table constraints, while other approaches target alternatives such as Multi-valued Decision Diagrams (MDDs) and regular constraints~\cite{Una2018:compiling,regularization}.
+\shortciteA{Dekker2017:autotabling} presented a method for the automation of tabulation (there called `auto-tabling').
+In their approach a predicate (a Boolean function) expressed in the MiniZinc language \shortcite{nethercote2007minizinc} may be annotated.
+Such an annotation requests that the predicate be converted into a table constraint.
+While called `auto-tabling', note that the choice of predicate to be tabulated is done manually by the modeller.
+IBM ILOG CPLEX Optimization Studio~\cite{ibm2017} and ECLiPSe~\cite{leprovost1992:domain} have similar facilities to generate table constraints, while other approaches target alternatives such as Multi-valued Decision Diagrams (MDDs) and regular constraints~\shortcite{Una2018:compiling,Loffler2020:regularization}.
 In all of these approaches, the crucial first step of identifying promising parts of a given model for tabulation is left to the human modeller.